Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-If you pay income tax at 40% or 45% and contribute to a pension using relief at source, you are entitled to more than the basic 20% that your provider automatically claims.
-The extra relief does not arrive automatically — you need to claim it, usually through Self Assessment or by contacting HMRC.
-The good news is that this can mean hundreds or even thousands of pounds back each year.
+If you pay tax at 40% or 45% and contribute to a relief at source pension, you are entitled to more than the 20% your provider claims automatically.
+The extra relief does not arrive on its own.
+You have to claim it, usually through Self Assessment or by contacting HMRC.
+For many people that means hundreds or thousands of pounds back each year.

 How pension tax relief works by scheme type